 - Remove loose cushions and pillows.

-- From the side view of the sofa, identify the highest point on the back frame and the farthest front point (often the front of the arm).
+- From the side of the sofa, place a straight edge from the highest point of the back frame to the front of the arm.

-- Measure from the bottom rear corner (near the back leg) diagonally up to where it meets that straight edge.
+- Measure from the bottom rear corner of the sofa up to the midpoint of that straight-edge line.

-These are not measurements, but they change measurements:
+These are not dimensions on their own, but they can change the dimensions that matter:

 - Legs that unscrew or bolt off

-- Reclining hardware that increases depth when extended
+- Reclining hardware that changes depth when extended

 Comfort-Focused Measurements That Retail Specs Often Skip

-Outside dimensions tell you whether the sofa fits the room.
-Comfort measurements tell you whether you’ll like living with it.
+Outside dimensions tell you whether the sofa fits your room.
+Comfort measurements tell you whether you will actually enjoy using it every day.

 Seat height

-Seat height is measured from the floor to the top of the seat cushion at the sitting edge.
-To keep it consistent, measure with the cushion uncompressed.
+Measure from the floor to the top of the seat cushion at the sitting edge.
+To keep the number consistent, measure the cushion before anyone sits on it.

 Seat depth

-Seat depth is measured from the front edge of the seat cushion to where your lower back meets the back support (often the front face of the back cushion or tight back).
+Measure from the front edge of the seat cushion to the point where your lower back meets the back support, usually the face of the back cushion or tight back.

 Inside seat width and arm height

-- Arm height: measure from the floor to the top of the arm at its highest point.
+- Arm height: measure from the floor to the highest point of the arm

 Cushion thickness and firmness (measure what changes over time)